allennrbc/Software-Tools-Spring-2024/README.md

 ## FMLA
 The Family and Medical Leave Act (FMLA) covers only larger employers, those with at least 50 employees.
 And, it covers only employees who meet these three requirements:

- (how did we add hyphens to lists?)
-You must have worked for your employer for at least a year.
+ + You must have worked for your employer for at least a year.
- (how did we add hyphens to lists?)
-You must work at a location that has at least 50 of your company's employees within a 75-mile radius.
+ + You must work at a location that has at least 50 of your company's employees within a 75-mile radius.
- (how did we add hyphens to lists?)
-You must have worked at least 1,250 hours during the 12 months immediately before you take leave.
+ + You must have worked at least 1,250 hours during the 12 months immediately before you take leave.

 The act provides employees who meet these requirements with up to 12 weeks of unpaid, job-protected leave per year.
 FMLA was passed in 1993.
-Per our analysis, the  percentage of employees with access to unpaid family leave rose to 84% in 1995 and has only increased five percentage points since then.
+Per our analysis, the  percentage of employees with access to unpaid family leave was 84% in 1995 and has only increased five percentage points since then.
 Access to paid family leave, however, has grown from 2% in 1995 to 27% in 2023.
 Similar data was not found for years prior to 1993, however, the Bureau of Labor Statistics did provide the percent of private industry workers in medium and large establishment participating in unpaid leave benefits.
 This data showed that percent of workers using unpaid maternity leave increased from 33% in 1988 to 60% in 1993 and an even larger increase was seen for workers using unpaid paternity leave as the percentage increased from 16% to 53% in the same years.
+The impact could be socially driven, but it does appear that in the years following the FLMA act, most employees have had access to unpaid family leave.

  ![AccessToFL](Images/AccessToFL.PNG)
  ![FL88to93](Images/FL88to93.PNG)